Free NASM Study Guide 6th ed 2023- Crush the NASM exam!

 Method

-4/2/1 tempo, lower weight, and higher reps in an unstable, but controlled, environment2/0/2 tempo, moderate to heavyweight, low to moderate reps with full ROMExplosive tempo, lightweight, moderate reps with full ROM
+4/2/1 tempo, lower weight, and higher reps in an unstable, but controlled, environment2/0/2 tempo, moderate to heavyweight, low to moderate reps with full ROMExplosive tempo, light weight, moderate reps with full ROM

 Exercises